 Be sure to remove the license plates from the car before it’s towed away.
 The rules differ in every state regarding what to do with the plates after the sale.
 In many states, you must return the license plates to the Department of Motor Vehicles before your registration can be canceled.
 You might not be able to cancel your car insurance policy until the plates and registration have been turned in, as well.
 In some states, the license plates belong to the owner and can be used on another car that you purchase.

 What’s the worst-case scenario that could happen if you leave your license plates on your junk vehicle?
 They could be stolen and put on another car that is used in the commission of a crime.
 You definitely don’t want to have to deal with the police coming to your door if that happens!

 The last step in selling your junk car is arranging the removal and payment.
 If your car still runs, that's great you may be able to drive it in.
 However various buyers are located throughout the area and are on the road the majority of the time so sometimes coming to pick up your car is easier for everyone.
 We'll leave you with a check on the spot that you can cash instantly.

-That Wraps Up Our Guide on Selling Junk Cars for Cash
+That Wraps Up Our Guide on Getting Rid of Junk Cars

-If you have been following our guide to selling your car for junk, you are now armed with the knowledge to deal with the entire junk car industry on your own terms.
+If you have been following our guide to getting rid of junk cars, you are now armed with the knowledge to deal with the entire junk car industry on your own terms.
 You know how to prepare your junk car, how to get the best price for your junk car, and how to avoid the scams that may appear as you go through this unique process.